 They said it could be a pinched nerve, you could just be sitting down too much, you might want to look into a standing desk, but nothing concrete or definitive.

-How bad was the pain on scale one to ten
+How bad was the pain on scale from 1 to 10?

-It was really around a four or a five.
+It was really around a 4 or a 5.
 I would say the most pain was when I tried to stretch my quad.
-After spin class, I did spin very often, that was one of the main reasons I was able to pinpoint that I couldn’t stretch my quad properly, that was when it was most painful.
+After spin class — I did spin very often, that was one of the main reasons I was able to pinpoint that I couldn’t stretch my quad properly — that was when it was most painful.
 Other than that, it was really more of an annoyance than a pain.

 What got you to go to the doctor’s

 I was like, “Oh, there’s something there.”
-I noticed there was a tumor or something there, I was like it’s probably just a cyst, but that definitely motivated me to get a doctor’s appointment pencilled in swiftly.
+I noticed there was a tumor or something there.
+I was like, “It’s probably just a cyst,” but that definitely motivated me to get a doctor’s appointment penciled in swiftly.